How do we track our Creative Economy?

 - Renton Municipal Arts Commission partnered with the City of Renton, Renton Technical College, Renton Chamber of Commerce, and Renton History Museum.
 They increased public awareness about the impact of creative businesses in Renton.
 Read their Final report.

 - Richland Arts Foundation partnered with Richland Arts Commission, Kennewick Arts Commission, Port of Kennewick, Rivers of Ink, Art Center Task Force, Tri-City Visitor and Convention Bureau, and the City of Richland.
 They raised public awareness of Tri-Cities arts availability and benefits.
 Read their Final report.

 - Thurston Economic Development Council partnered with the Olympia Lacey Tumwater Visitor and Convention Bureau, Thurston Chamber of Commerce, Saint Martin’s University, J Robertson and Company, and City of Olympia.
-They integrated creative economy data the overall Economic Vitality Index published annually for Thurston County.
+They added creative economy data the Economic Vitality Index published annually for Thurston County.
 They demonstrated the arts sector’s significant impact on the region’s vitality.
 Read their Final report.